Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 “Ha!
 Good spirit!”
 Alex had already scrambled around and was giving his most fierce effort to effect a chokehold. *Gods* he was strong, and that man-sized arm of his was hard as iron too.
 He could already break full-grown Heroes!
 “Good!
 But that arm of yours is nowhere *near* strong enough to defeat *my* neck, boy…”

 The Old Man never turned down an opportunity to roughhouse with anyone, especially his boys.
-And he seldom let them win, so with a twist and a slam that would have killed most men---
+And he seldom let them win, so with a twist and a slam that would have killed most me-

 *“Oof!”* Alex took it in stride, and struggled mightily against the Old Man’s pin.
 But it was just play, and he was in a playful mood.
 “You just broke *hnnngh!* more floor’n me!”